Environmental Studies Courses

 Common Area: Historical Studies

 This course addresses water both across the globe and through time.
 In it we will examine human interactions with water, consider how humans approach different types of water resources, and explore human impacts on waterscapes.
 We will see how human ingenuity is utilized to exploit this vital necessity, but also how human intervention can be destructive.
-By the end of this course, you will be able to form your own opinion about the influence of humans on water sources.
+This course includes mandatory Community Based Learning (CBL) projects.

 GPA units: 1